sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 4. When the download completes, extract the contents of the ZIP file to a local drive.

-5. Navigate to the folder containing the extracted ZIP file, and right-select `setup.exe`, then select **Run as administrator** to begin the installation.
+5. Navigate to the folder containing the extracted ZIP file, and right-click `setup.exe`, then select **Run as administrator** to begin the installation.

 6. Select **Next** to accept the default language, English, on the first screen.